hmgill/hf_cxr_agent/README.md

 # hf_cxr_agent

-An agentic chest X-ray (CXR) analysis pipeline.
+Chest X-Ray (CXR) Agent | https://huggingface.co/spaces/hmgill/CXR-Agent.
 A Claude orchestrator (built on the OpenAI Agents SDK) runs the workflow and delegates the vision work to specialized models served over FastMCP: triage an image, reason over findings, summarize them, localize them, and optionally render an overlay or read the